zama-ai/concrete-ml/docs/built-in-models/linear.md

 ## Quantization parameters

 The `n_bits` parameter controls the bit-width of the inputs and weights of the linear models.
-Linear models do not use table lookups and thus alllows weight and inputs to be high precision integers.
+Linear models do not use table lookups and thus allows weight and inputs to be high precision integers.

 For models with input dimensions up to `300`, the parameter `n_bits` can be set to `8` or more.
 When the input dimensions are larger, `n_bits` must be reduced to `6-7`.
 In many cases, quantized models can preserve all performance metrics compared to the non-quantized float models from scikit-learn when `n_bits` is down to `6`.
 You should validate accuracy on held-out test sets and adjust `n_bits` accordingly.